rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 >Statement of responsibility: <CITE>P.P.
 Rub pinxit ; R. Gaywood fecit</CITE>
 >Edition statement: <CITE>[State i]</CITE>
 >Note on edition statement: <CITE>Edition statement from Pennington.
 In state ii, "W. Hollar sculp." replaced "R. Gaywood fecit" in the statement of responsibility</CITE>
->>(*Comment*: Still image resource.
-The formal citation for Pennington is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)).
+>>(*Comment*: The formal citation for Pennington is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)).
 Example formatted with ISBD punctuation for clarity)
 >>**(*Ingest comment*: example needs review)**

 <a name="3.21.42.3.Y.Y">3.21.42.3.Y.Y</a> If an indication of state consists of one or more letters or numbers without accompanying words, or only words that convey numbers, supply an appropriate word in square brackets.
 If no appropriate word can be determined, or in cases of doubt, simply transcribe the information as found.

 >**Example:**
 ><CITE>3e [état]</CITE>
->>(*Comment*: Still image resource)
 >>**(*Ingest comment*: example needs review)**

 >**Example:**
 ><CITE>[State] 1</CITE>
->>(*Comment*: Still image resource)
 >>**(*Ingest comment*: example needs review)**

 <a name="3.21.42.4.Y.Y">3.21.42.4.Y.Y</a> **Alternative rule.** When local policy recommends that a single bibliographic record describe multiple states of a print, record the state information in [Note on item](/DCRMR/additional-notes/Note-on-item/) instead of Edition statement.

 >**Example:**
 >Note on item: <CITE>Proof before letters</CITE>
->>(*Comment*: Still image resource.
-The existing bibliographic record lacks an indication of state in Edition statement because the presence of a transcribed title shows that it is the finished state, after lettering has been added)
+>>(*Comment*: The existing bibliographic record lacks an indication of state in Edition statement because the presence of a transcribed title shows that it is the finished state, after lettering has been added)
 >>**(*Ingest comment*: example needs review)**

 ---